xflipperkast/Flappy-Bird/README.md

         }
     ];
     ```
-* Yes it is possible to anime .png images and those animations will then play in the game (or just use static images)
+* Yes it is possible to animate .png images and those animations will then play in the game (or just use static images)

 ## KeyBinds